NESCent/popgenInfo/CONTRIBUTING.md

 3. Clone the repository to your machine using `git clone https://github.com/NESCent/popgenInfo.git` on the command line.
 The URL used here is in the HTTPS clone url section on the popgenInfo github page.
 Keep your clone synced up by following Step 3 of [this tutorial](https://help.github.com/articles/fork-a-repo/).
 4. Then, move to the popgenInfo directory using `cd popgenInfo`.
 5. Create a branch for your changes using `git checkout -b Your_branch_name`.
-6. Move your file into the branches **use** directory using `cp yourfilename.Rmd Your_branch_name/`.
+6. Move your file into the branches **use** directory using `cp yourfilename.Rmd Your_branch_name/use/`.
+7. Move into the use directory using `cd Your_branch_name/use/`.
-7. Add the file to git using `git add yourfilename.Rmd`.
+8. Add the file to git using `git add yourfilename.Rmd`.
-8. Then commit this using `git commit` and add some short text describing what your file is.
+9. Then commit this using `git commit` and add some short text describing what your file is.
-9. Then run `git push origin`. **(Am I missing something here?)**
+10. Then run `git push origin`. **(Am I missing something here?)**
-10. To do a pull request, navigate to your branch on github.
+11. To do a pull request, navigate to your branch on github.
 Click `Compare & review`.
-11. Once you have reviewed the changes, click `Create pull request`.
+12. Once you have reviewed the changes, click `Create pull request`.
 Once the request is approved, the file will be automatically sent to a remote server that compiles the document into a html file.
-12. Then open the [`WORKFLOWS.md`](WORKFLOWS.md) file using the edit button if on the github website ( or alter it in the repository has already been cloned on your own machine) and add the name of your tutorial along with a link to the tutorial e.g. the link will be 'use/Tutorial_name.html'.
+13. Then open the [`WORKFLOWS.md`](WORKFLOWS.md) file using the edit button if on the github website ( or alter it in the repository has already been cloned on your own machine) and add the name of your tutorial along with a link to the tutorial e.g. the link will be 'use/Tutorial_name.html'.
 Finally click `Propose file change` and then `Create pull request` to request that the file changes be included if you are altering it on github.

 ##Submitting Data
 **to do**